OcteraIS/.github/profile/README.md

 This org hosts repositories and data for the Octera Research Group run by [@neilernst](https://neilernst.net).

-New students should read material in [Onboarding](https://github.com/OcteraIS/Onboarding).
+New students need to read material in [Onboarding](https://github.com/OcteraIS/Onboarding).
 Prospective students [see here](https://github.com/neilernst/neilernst.github.io/blob/master/prospective).

 Student theses are in the [thesis repo](https://github.com/OcteraIS/theses) (cue sad shake of the head for no more hardcopy theses ...)